Team Quanta gladly presents all possible short questions of BS Physics book Quantum Mechanics-I‘s Chapter#2: Mathematical Tools of Quantum Mechanics.

 Answer: If is independent of time and commutes with Hamiltonian, then observable is said to be constant of motion.
 From time development of expectation values,

-\[\frac{d}{dt}<a href="http://ccc">=\frac{1}{i} <[\hat{A}, \hat{H}]>+< \frac{\sigma A}{\sigma t} ></a>\]
+$$\frac{d}{dt}=\frac{1}{i} <[\hat{A}, \hat{H}]>+< \frac{\sigma A}{\sigma t} >$$

-If \left[\hat{A},\ \hat{H}\right]=0 & <\frac{\partial\hat{A}}{\partial t}>=0 , then \frac{d}{dt}<\hat{A}> =0\ \Rightarrow <\hat{A}>=constant
+If $\left[\hat{A},\ \hat{H}\right]=0$ & $<\frac{\partial\hat{A}}{\partial t}>=0$ , then $\frac{d}{dt}<\hat{A}> =0\ \Rightarrow <\hat{A}>=constant$

 Q.2.13 what is essence of correspondence principle?